holidayextras/partner-api-docs/site/golive.md

 *  Do not make a booking for a non amendable/non cancellable supersaver product

-When your application is ready to go live, please contact us via [email](sales@holidayextras.com) with the following information:
+When your application is ready to go live, please contact us via email at <sales@holidayextras.com> with the following information:

 *  the url at which we can see the system.